22 Absolute Best Toronto Restaurants To Dine At In 2023 (+ What To Order)

 Bringing a special atmosphere of an old-world charm, Trattoria Fieramosca is a traditional Italian restaurant that is uniquely charming for its wooden, quirky interior, a breezy patio that feels like something out of a scene on the Mediterranean, and stunningly good food.

-Remember to save room for Petto di Pollo In Crosta Di Nocciole, the stunning hazelnut breaded chicken breast topped with rosemary cream sauce, and finally served with seasonal veggie.
-This baby is a hidden treasure!
+For a hearty dish, go for the Petto di Pollo In Crosta Di Nocciole, hazelnut-breaded chicken breast in rosemary cream sauce, served with seasonal veggies.

 What to order: Calamari Alla Griglia Fritti, Spaghetti Di Mare Alla Mario, Petto Di Pollo In Crosta Di Nocciole, Salmone Alla Grigila